vinh-3/python-streams/README.md

     .map(lambda film: film.price) \
     .sum()
 ```
-Given a list of film objects, return the unique genres ordered alphabetically.
+Given a list of film objects, return the unique genres ordered alphabetically using `stream()`.
 ```python
 # films is a list of Film objects